| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 A character specifying the line type for observation line. |

-vline_color |
+vline_color_onset |

-A character specifying the color of the vertical outbreak start lines. |
+A character specifying the color of the vertical seasonal onset line. |

-vline_linetype |
+vline_linetype_onset |

-A character specifying the line type for outbreak start lines. |
+A character specifying the line type for the seasonal onset line. |

 y_scale_labels |